 Taking Care Of Your Pet's Paws In The Winter

 In the winter we're able to put on boots to protect our feet from the cold and keep us warm and dry.
-Our pets aren't able to do that without our help so it's important we care for their feet in a variety of ways.
+Our pets aren't able to do that without our help, so it's important we care for their feet in a variety of ways.
 Winter can be rough on pet's feet, especially when you consider the snow, road salt, and ice they're exposed to everyday.
-Here's some ways to help out the paws on our four legged friends!
+Here's some ways to protect your pet's paws during the winter!

 1. Keep the hair around your pet's paws trimmed to avoid ice and debris buildup.

 2. Invest in some Paw Balm to create a barrier between your pet's paw and the ground.

 Paw balm can help a lot with keeping your pet's toe beans shielded from unfriendly elements like ice, snow, or even things like small rock chips and gravel.
 There's a variety to choose from, and can usually be found at your local pet store.

 3. Buy some dog booties to protect against the elements.

 These work the same way as human boots!
 There are a variety of styles and sizes to choose from to ensure they fit your pet's paws best.
 Please note that sometimes these can take some getting used to and take some enticing with treats.